Gailor Hunt Has Been Recognized As One Of The BEST Family Law Firms By Raleigh Residents Three Years In A Row!

 Jaime Davis: Welcome to Episode 13 of ‘A Year and a Day’.
 I’m your host, Jaime Davis.
 In Episode 12, I discussed evidence in family law cases with former Gailor Hunt interns, Olivia Daniels and Massarelli.
 In this episode I will be discussing the importance of self-care during the divorce process with fellow family law attorney, Lynn McNally.
 Lynn is a board certified family law specialist and partner with the Smith Debnam Law Firm here in Raleigh.
 You may recall that Lynn joined us on Episode 2 of the podcast to discuss the pros and cons of mediation and family law cases.
 And we are glad to have Lynn back with us today.
 Welcome, Lynn.

-Lynn McNally: Hey Jamie.
+Lynn McNally: Hey Jaime.
 Thanks for having me again.

 Jaime Davis: So as people navigate the divorce process, I find that they are usually aware that they need to consider the legal implications of their current marital situation but that they often overlook one crucial area, and that area is self-care.
 Would you agree?